 On the other, we’re lost in an ocean of complexity — frankensteinian tech stacks, siloed data, muddled reporting, a growing list of channels, and competing views on what fundamental marketing terms mean.

 “Multichannel Marketing and “Omnichannel marketing” are great examples of terms whose definitions are becoming lost in the noise.
 Understanding the difference between the two will help you think about marketing in an entirely different way and, in doing so, help you deliver on the original promise of marketing.

 Multichannel vs. Omnichannel Marketing

-Omnichannel and multichannel marketing are two very distinct and separate marketing strategies, even though both focus on the use of multiple channels to reach consumers and potential consumers.
+Omnichannel and multichannel marketing are worlds apart, even though both focus on the use of multiple channels to reach consumers and prospects.

 3 Important Differences Between Multichannel & Omnichannel Marketing

-Multi- and omnichannel approaches differ in that omnichannel marketing really puts the customer at the core to ensure a completely consistent, unified experience at every touch point as opposed to simply enabling that touch point.
-You can think of it this way, too: multichannel means many, omnichannel means all (the customer is literally at the center).
+Multichannel and omnichannel approaches differ in that omnichannel marketing really puts the customer at the core to ensure a completely consistent, unified experience at every touch point, as opposed to simply enabling that touch point.

 To better explain the uniqueness of multichannel and omnichannel marketing strategies, we can hone in on four key differences.